← Back to all posts

 The Bottom Line

-I still appreciate a gorgeous paper invitation for a wedding or milestone event.
-And email has its place for formal occasions.
-But for the everyday stuff—the birthday parties, the dinner gatherings, the "let's get the kids together" weekends—SMS just works.
+I still appreciate a gorgeous paper invitation for a wedding or milestone event, and email has its place for formal occasions.
+But for the everyday stuff, the birthday parties and dinner gatherings and "let's get the kids together" weekends, SMS just works.
+I'm done chasing people and done wondering whether my invite got lost in the void.